Using the Visio Importer

 Step 4: Import

-After selecting the language press "Upload" once again and the Visio files will be imported.
-You can close the page (there is no need to log out) and view your processes in Symbio now.
+Press "Start the import" to start the import of the Visio files.
+Once the page says that the import was successful, you can close the page (there is no need to log out) and view your processes in Symbio.
 In case you want to import further Visio files, use the "Reset" button in the bottom left to return to the first page and start the import process anew.